Skip to main content

 The modular construction process moves through discrete phases:

-For manufactured homes, the factory inspection is conducted entirely under HUD Code by a HUD-approved Design Approval Primary Inspection Agency (DAPIA) for design and a Production Inspection Primary Inspection Agency (IPIA) for production quality — both listed on the HUD DAPIA/IPIA registries.
+For manufactured homes, the factory inspection is conducted entirely under HUD Code by a HUD-approved Design Approval Primary Inspection Agency (DAPIA) for design and a Production Inspection Primary Inspection Agency (IPIA) for production quality — both verified on the HUD DAPIA/IPIA registries.

 Common scenarios